Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects: Anonymous Role-Playing Evaluation

 Two main approaches are used to construct character personas: (1) \textbf{Supervised fine-tuning (SFT)}, where models are trained on character-specific Q\&A pairs \citep{wang2024rolellm, shao2023characterllmtrainableagentroleplaying, wang2025coser, yu2024dialogueprofiledialoguealignmentframework}, even enabling smaller models to capture characters' style.
 (2) \textbf{In-context learning (ICL)}, which conditions models with prompts containing character profiles \citep{tu2024charactereval} or memory from source texts \citep{li2023chatharuhi,liu2024roleagent, gao2025tailorrpa}.
 Many recent studies adopt ICL for its flexibility in defining roles and inputs, whereas SFT-based RPAs are limited to specific training data \citep{wang2024rolellm} and generalize poorly across roles or benchmarks.
 We therefore choose ICL, which allows personality information to be directly incorporated into RPAs.

 In the first phase of this study, we assess whether LLMs memorize characters through name exposure.
 We evaluate the effect of anonymizing character names and show that removing names reduces performance.
-Moreover, under this setting, evaluation results obtained from benchmarks that use fictional characters as role-playing targets, which are currently the most resource-rich benchmarks, can be more reliably generalized to other impersonation scenarios.
-These include cases in which the target persona is not represented in the model’s pretraining data, such as real individuals unfamiliar to the model or situations where the role-playing target is a specific social group.
+Moreover, under this setting, evaluation results obtained from benchmarks that use fictional characters as role-playing targets can be more reliably generalized to other impersonation scenarios.
+These include cases in which the target persona is not represented in the model’s pretraining data, such as lesser-known real humans or situations where the role-playing target is a specific social group.